 Globally, financial planning is typically a non-regulated activity.
 By removing regulation from the process, the planning firm removes over half of the operating costs of running the business.

 Margins are improved for planning firms, even after considerable cost savings are passed on to the client.
 The potential cost savings diminish when tax is considered.
 In the UK, financial planning is subject to Value Added Tax (VAT).
 Whereas financial intermediation is not.
-Also, financial intermediation fees can be facilitated by deduction from the tax-favoured product.
+Also, financial intermediation fees can be facilitated by deductions from the tax-favoured product.

 The big gain in cost savings materialises when we consider what a NIFP can do that a Financial Intermediary cannot.
 Financial intermediaries must make personalised recommendations.
 This can only ever be delivered on a one-to-one basis.
 The financial intermediary exchanges time for money.
 Time is limited, so the capacity to service clients is limited and the cost of service delivery is high.

-NIFPs on the other hand exchange knowhow for money.
+NIFPs on the other hand exchange know-how for money.
 Generic advice and financial education can be delivered to groups.
-Fees can be divided by the size of the group - or for Netflix style operations, by the number of service subscribers.
+Fees can be divided by the size of the group - or for Netflix-style operations, by the number of service subscribers.
 NIFP services are available to everyone at a fraction of the cost of traditional financial intermediaries.
 The cost of service delivery can be low.

 In most markets, providing advice on the buying and selling of investments is a regulated activity.
 The conduct risk lies in the selling, or rather the mis-selling of investment products.
 This risk can be mitigated by separating advice and distribution.

 Using the UK as an example, the FCA's Perimeter Guidance clearly sets out where the demarcation line falls.
 PERG 8.26 states that financial planning is not of itself a regulated activity.
 It lies on the advice side of the wall!